leetaylor5455/Word-IEEE-Referencing/README.md

 - Web Page

 ## Installation
-**NOTE: I made these changes for Microsoft Word on Windows; I don't know if Word for MacOS uses the same files and if so, what directories those files might be stored in.**
+**NOTE: I did this for Microsoft Word on Windows; I don't know if Word for MacOS uses the same files and if so, what directories those files might be stored in.
+If you manage to get this working on MacOS, please contact me with the file locations so I can add a guide for MacOS**

 1. Download the files by clicking 'Code' and then 'Download ZIP'.
 2. Unzip the file.